kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 logs or events for this purpose.
 -->

-Operators can use `kubelet_credential_provider_config_hash` metric to determine if the kubelet credential provider configuration has changed.
+Operators can use `kubelet_credential_provider_config_info` metric to determine if the kubelet credential provider configuration has changed.
 If the hash of the configuration file changes, it indicates that the kubelet credential provider configuration has been updated.

 ###### How can someone using this feature know that it is working for their instance?